Even though Alzheimer’s disease is the most common form of dementia, there are many myths and misconceptions about the condition.

 Knowing what Alzheimer’s isn’t is just as important as knowing what Alzheimer’s is.
-Here are the top 5 common myths about the disease:
+Here are the top five common myths about the disease.

 Most people who develop the disease do so after age 65, though no one really knows why the risk increases so dramatically with age.
-However, early-onset Alzheimer’s occurs in five percent of people who have the disease, and it can appear as early as age 30.
+However, early onset Alzheimer’s occurs in 5% of people who have the disease, and it can appear as early as age 30.

-Myth #2: A diagnosis of Alzheimer’s is a death sentence.
+Myth No. 2: A diagnosis of Alzheimer’s is a death sentence.

 There is no cure, and Alzheimer’s is the sixth leading cause of death in the United States.
-Most people with the disease live from five-to-20 years after diagnosis, with the eight-to-10 year range the most common.
+Most people with the disease live from four to eight years after diagnosis but can live as long as 20.
 In the early years, the person experiences mild memory loss, but the symptoms gradually progress to include the loss of physical and mental capacity.
-In late stage Alzheimer’s, people develop breathing problems that often lead to pneumonia; they can also forget to eat or drink, which depletes the body of nutrients.
+In late-stage Alzheimer’s, people develop breathing problems that often lead to pneumonia; they can also forget to eat or drink, which depletes the body of nutrients.

 This is partially true.
 Researchers know that genetics play a part.
-But new research has uncovered a link to lifestyle choices and health conditions.
+But, new research has uncovered a link to lifestyle choices and health conditions.
 Head trauma, high blood pressure, diabetes and heart disease are some examples that may be factors.
-Likewise researchers say that strategies for healthy aging like weight control and exercise may decrease chances for getting the disease.
+Likewise, researchers say that strategies for healthy aging, like weight control and exercise, may decrease chances of getting the disease.

-Myth #4: People with Alzheimer’s have no hope.
+Myth No. 4: People with Alzheimer’s have no hope.

-Myth #5: Both genders are at risk for the disease.
+Myth No. 5: Both genders are at risk for the disease.